cjgeyer/mat/README.md

 which ones.
 The main [BLAS web site](http://www.netlib.org/blas/) has a quick reference card, but it is in PostScript rather than PDF so you need a PostScript viewer to read it.
-As I write this, the version of LAPACK included in the R sources is 3.5.0.
+As I write this, the version of LAPACK included in the R sources is 3.6.1.
 Check the `NEWS` file in the `doc` directory of the R source tarball or at http://cran.r-project.org/src/base/NEWS to see where it is now.
-Then read the users guide at [LAPACK web site](http://www.netlib.org/lapack/#_manpages) to find out which routines do what.
+Alternatively, `news()` at the R command line gets this.
+Then read the users guide at
+[LAPACK web site](http://www.netlib.org/lapack/#_manpages) to find out which routines do what.